Using the right mic for the job is vital if you want your music to sound radio-ready,

-But first, grab a FREE copy of The Vocal Recording Playbook.
+But first, grab a FREE copy of my Home Recording Cheat Sheet.

-It goes over everything you’ll need to know before you hit the record button in your vocal session.
+It goes over everything you’ll need to know before you hit the record button in your bedroom session.

 Where to record in your room, what acoustic treatment you need, mic techniques to get a more intimate performance… everything.